FlukeNetworks/lopez-logs-gateway/README.md

+# THIS REPO HAS MOVED...
+This lambda collection has moved to the lopez-lambdas repo.
+Please make changes through that repo instead.

 # Lopez Logging Gateway (AWS)

 This system sets up an AWS Gateway for receiving logs from UI clients over HTTPS and pushing them into a kinesis stream, to be later processed by Logstash for ingestion to Elasticsearch.